-Carolina Public Press is made up of a staff and a collection of contributing reporters and photographers who are some of the best and brightest journalists in the region and state.
+Carolina Public Press is made up of a staff and cohort of contributing reporters and photographers who are some of the best and brightest journalists in the state.
 Some have shot photos for The New York Times and The Wall Street Journal.
 Some have won reporting awards for their investigative, First Amendment and environmental reporting.
 Some have written for small and large newspapers, conventional and independents alike.
 All reporting staff and contributors are vetted professional journalists, and we strive, every day, to uphold the Society of Professional Journalist’s Code of Ethics.
 The editors are responsible for the development of the site’s content.
 The Board of Directors helps set our strategic vision and plan for our financial health; they do not control, oversee or manage the day-to-day news, program or administrative operations of Carolina Public Press.

 How are you funded?

 Carolina Public Press is available for free through the generosity and financial support of foundations, individuals, businesses and organizations.
 We are a nonprofit organization, so donations are tax-deductible to the extent allowed by law.
 We are independent and not a part of an “umbrella” organization or a national network.